-Scheme Clauses and Maps to be submitted to Council for approval and adoption.
-Shoba Township Establishment - Portion 5 of Project is currently in the pre-application phase the Farm Welgevonden No. 287 in Terms of SPLUMA Compliance of NBR timeframes The building plans must be approved within 30 days if its less than 500sqm if its more than 500sqm, its 60 days.
-The municipality has been able to get the building plans approved within the NBR timeframes
+HIGHLIGHTS DESCRIPTION AbaQulusi wall-to-wall Scheme - Urban Final AbaQulusi Urban Land Use Scheme to be Component approved by Council by October 2020 Shoba Township Establishment - Portion 5 of Project is currently in the pre-application phase the Farm Welgevonden No. 287 in terms of SPLUMA Nkongolwane Township Establishment SCM to appoint conveyancer to open the township register Compliance of NBR timeframes The building plans must be approved within 30 days if its less than 500sqm if its more than 500sqm, its 60 days.
+The municipality has been able to approve building plans within the NBR timeframes